 New Hampshire players can also use offshore sportsbooks to wager on sports since the state does not have specific laws in place making it a crime to place bets at sportsbooks operating outside of state lines.

 Is Sports Betting Legal In New Hampshire?

 Yes, New Hampshire Governor Chris Sununu signed sports betting into law in July of 2019.
-The NH Lottery Commission is mandated to form a Division of Sports Wagering to license and regulate the sports betting industry in the state.
-While sports betting has been signed into law the state set a launch date of July 2020 to give time for the Division of Sports Wagering to hammer out the details surrounding the newly formed industry.
+The NH Lottery Commission was mandated to form a Division of Sports Wagering to license and regulate the sports betting industry in the state.

 NH residents can also access offshore sportsbooks located outside of US jurisdiction and legally permitted to offer betting services to New Hampshire players based on free trade laws.
 Unless the state of New Hampshire directly prohibits their use, online offshore sportsbooks are permissible to use.

 New Hampshire Sports Betting Bills

-HB-480 is the sports betting bill that was recently passed into law.
-Some of the details like the licensing fee and tax rate still have to be confirmed but the state is expecting to see a surplus in additional state revenue that will be used for public education.
+HB-480 is the sports betting bill that was passed into law in 2019.
+Some of the details like the licensing fee and tax rate were confirmed ahead of schedule, allowing the state to launch sports betting initiatives at the end of 2019 rather than the expected summer of 2020.

 Best Online Sportsbooks For New Hampshire Residents